Djei/clockpanda/README.md

 # Clock Panda
-Clock Panda is an open source implementation of a schedule management and optimization system.
+[Clock Panda](https://github.com/Djei/clockpanda) is an open source implementation of a schedule management and optimization system.

-The goal is to allow users to connect their work calendar and let Clock Panda automatically optimize their schedule by creating blocks for lunch, dinner, breaks and focus time.
+The goal is to allow users to connect their work calendar and let Clock Panda automatically optimize their schedule by creating blocks for personal tasks and focus time.

 ---
 # Planned features and supported calendar platforms